-Cumbria County Council as LLFA for Cumbria have investigated the flooding for Seaton.
-This can be undertaken through site visits, talking to affected residents, door knocking, flooded property lists provided by Allerdale Borough Council and information passed on through various other sources.
+Cumbria County Council as LLFA for Cumbria have investigated the flooding for Brigham.
+This can be undertaken through site visits, talking to affected residents, door knocking, flooded property lists provided by Allerdale Borough Council and information passed on through the parish council.